Snaffu Rigor

-Roberto Nicholas "Snaffu" Rigor (August 8, 1946 – August 3, 2016) was a Filipino songwriter and vocalist.
+Roberto Nicolas "Snaffu" Rigor (August 8, 1946 – August 3, 2016) was a Filipino songwriter and vocalist.

 He started composing in 1964.
 His first recorded Tagalog composition was "T.L.
 Ako Sa'yo", a hit by Cinderella in 1975.
 He also wrote the lyrics to Ernani Cuenco's "Bato sa Buhangin" and the English version of "Araw-araw, Gabi-gabi".
 Rigor was a member of the bands Ramrods, Cinderella, Backdoor and Blackbuster, and head of Domestic A&R of Blackgold and 70's Superband.

 Rigor died of lung cancer on August 3, 2016, at age 69.

+Personal life

+Snaffu Rigor was a brother to Spanky Rigor and Male Rigor of the VST & Company.